 Thankfully, the problem can be avoided with regular care and maintenance of the beard.

-- You don’t want to use your head shampoo on your beard as they don’t have the ingredients that your facial hair requires.
-Uncle Tony beard wash is formulated to provide your beard with the nourishment it needs to maintain its health.
+• You do not want to use your head shampoo on your beard, as they do not have the ingredients that your facial hair requires.
+Uncle Tony beard wash for men is formulated to provide your beard with the nourishment it needs to maintain its health.

-- Use Uncle Tony’s beard oil to keep your beard moisturised and nourished.
+• Use Uncle Tony’s beard oil to keep your beard moisturized and nourished.

 Winding Up with “How to Grow Your Beard Thicker”